Show Filters

 Article

-Utilities play a key role in building the nation’s EV-charging infrastructure.
-As with all customers, it falls to utilities to plan and construct the infrastructure needed to support new loads.
+Utilities are key in building the nation’s EV-charging infrastructure.
+As with all customers, utilities need to plan infrastructure costs, stakeholder needs, program participation, market segments, and incentives to construct the new infrastructure.
 However, there are various approaches to paying for new electric infrastructure.
-For traditional projects, utilities cover some portion of these costs, and the customer pays the remainder.
+Utilities cover some of these costs for traditional projects, and the customer pays the remainder.
 The customer’s share of these costs is often referred to as a contribution in aid of construction (CIAC).

-Make-ready programs differ from the approach used for traditional projects by reducing the cost of EV-charging infrastructure for customers or developers.[1]
+A make-ready program differs from the approach used for traditional projects by reducing the cost of EV-charging infrastructure for customers or developers.[1]
 Under make-ready programs, some of the infrastructure costs that the developer would pay are paid for by the utility.
-Typically, utilities are then able to recover the cost by adding the infrastructure to rate base or through another recovery mechanism.
-As such, make-ready programs help address some of the financial barriers associated with expanding EV-charging infrastructure and act to align the interests of developers, utilities, and customers.
+Utilities can typically recover the cost by adding the infrastructure to the rate base or through another recovery mechanism.
+As such, make-ready programs help address cost recovery, successfully tackle some of the financial barriers associated with expanding EV-charging infrastructure needs, and align the interests of developers, utilities, and customers.

-Consequently, make-ready program planning and implementation is not without challenges.
-Factors, such as varying developer costs, uncertain EV-adoption rates, and the ability of the grid to accommodate charging load, present challenges that utilities must prepare to overcome.
-Through our experience in developing these programs, we have identified several actions utilities can take to create successful EV make-ready programs.
+Consequently, make-ready program planning and implementation are challenging.
+Factors, such as varying developer costs, uncertain EV-adoption rates, and the ability of the grid to accommodate charging loads, present challenges that utilities must prepare to overcome.
+Through our experience developing these programs, we have identified several actions utilities can take to create successful EV make-ready programs.

 Determine